 Ripley’s Aquarium of Canada in Toronto has an evening program called Sharks After Dark where after 7pm, you pay a discounted fee to wander the facilities after dark.
-There’s few kids after 7pm and the staff play soft classical music in the background to enhance the experience.
+There are few kids after 7pm and the staff play soft classical music in the background to enhance the experience.

 All the water makes it an incredibly relaxing place to be after dark.